RustCrypto/formats/der/README.md

 # About

-This crate provides a `no_std`-friendly implementation of a subset of ASN.1 DER necessary  for decoding/encoding various cryptography-related formats implemented as part of the [RustCrypto] project, e.g. the [`pkcs8`] crate.
+This crate provides a `no_std`-friendly implementation of a subset of ASN.1 DER necessary for decoding/encoding the following cryptography-related formats implemented as crates maintained by the [RustCrypto] project:

+- [`pkcs1`]: RSA Cryptography Specifications
+- [`pkcs5`]: Password-Based Cryptography Specification
+- [`pkcs7`]: Cryptographic Message Syntax
+- [`pkcs8`]: Private-Key Information Syntax Specification
+- [`sec1`]: Elliptic Curve Cryptography
+- [`spki`]: X.509 Subject Public Key Info

 The core implementation avoids any heap usage (with convenience methods that allocate gated under the off-by-default `alloc` feature).

+The DER decoder attempts to ensure that the input document is in canonical form, and will return errors if non-canonical productions are encountered.

 ## Minimum Supported Rust Version